AFCMS/global_market/README.md

 # MT_GlobalMarket
 Add a chat command /market to Minetest

+Based on comoditymarket